JurgenR/aioslsk/docs/source/MESSAGES.rst

 GetPeerAddress (Code 3)
 -----------------------

 Retrieve the IP address/port of a peer.
-Obfuscated port: this part seems to be optional, either it can be omitted completely or both values set to ``0``
+Obfuscated port: this part is optional, either it can be omitted completely or both values set to ``0`` to indicate there is no obfuscated port

-If the peer does not exist we will receive a response with IP address, port set to ``0``
+If the peer does the server will respond with IP address set to ``0.0.0.0``, port set to ``0``

 :Code: 3 (0x03)
 :Status: USED